baudelaine/ocp-esx/Install-RHEL-GUI.md

 <br>

-:bulb: Make a snapshot of the Controller to avoid having to load MCM images again.
+:bulb: Make a snapshot of the Controller.

 <br>